 The Board oversees the establishment, implementation and review of the Company's Risk Management Framework.
-Management has established and implemented the Risk Management Framework for assessing, monitoring and managing material business risks, for the consolidated entity with regard to the risk appetite set by the Board.
-Thorn operates under a Three Lines of Defence model and the General Counsel / General Manager of Risk & Compliance is responsible for Thorn's Line 2 - Legal, Risk & Compliance function.
+Management has established and implemented the Risk Management Framework for assessing, monitoring and managing material business risks for the consolidated entity with regard to the risk appetite set by the Board.

-The Risk & Compliance Committee reviewed Thorn's risk management framework during the financial year and it is satisfied that it is suitable with due regard to the size and complexity of the business.
+The Risk & Compliance Committee reviewed Thorn's Risk Management Framework during the financial year and it is satisfied that it is suitable with due regard to the size and complexity of the business.